michaela10c/connectome-fidelity/README.md

 models showed any instability under any condition.

 #### Stability-Constrained Random Baseline

-Under stability-constrained full Shiu-style shuffling (n=10, MAX_ATTEMPTS=100), all 10
-models were accepted.
+**n=10:** Under stability-constrained full Shiu-style shuffling (MAX_ATTEMPTS=100), all 10 models were accepted.
 Acceptance required on average 11.1 ± 11.5 attempts per model (range: 1–33), with only 3/10 models accepted on the first attempt — consistent with Experiment 1 (mean 11.1 ± 9.9, 1/10 first-try), confirming that the stable volume of full Shiu weight space is similarly small across both stimulus sets.

+**n=50:** All 50 models were accepted under the same procedure.
+Acceptance required on average 7.9 ± 8.5 attempts per model (range: 1–42), with 6/50 models accepted on the first attempt.
+The acceptance rate profile is nearly identical to Experiment 1 n=50 (mean 7.9 ± 8.1, 5/50 first-try), confirming that stability constraints on the full Shiu weight space are stimulus-set independent.

 The accepted random baseline produces a cosine RDM with a checkerboard-like organization driven by polarity: OFF-condition pairs and ON-condition pairs each form clusters of